borakyungmin/borakyungmin.github.io/README.md

 are free to replace through the Github user interface.

 The **design** is described in the main stylesheet at [assets/style.scss](assets/style.scss).
-There are variables defined at the top that cover most of the adjustments you'd probably want to make, and you are free of course to adjust things otherwise as needed.
-AI is pretty good at suggesting changes to the stylesheet if you can describe the result you are looking for.
+AI is pretty good at suggesting changes to the stylesheet if copy/paste the whole thing and describe what you are trying to change.

 ## Development